roidrage/paperplanes/_posts/2014-02-26-building-an-infrastructure-service.md

 ---
 title: Building an Infrastructure Service on Top of Infrastructure Services
-topics: infrastructure, ops
+tags: infrastructure, ops
-layout: single
+layout: post
 ---
 For the last two years, I've been working on [Travis CI](https://travis-ci.com), a hosted continuous integration and deployment platform.
 It first started out as